 Dehydration while fasting and working out is a fast ticket to Sucksville.

 Drink lots of water.
-(Other drinks are available; check out our guide: what can you drink while fasting)
+(Other drinks are also available; check out our guide on what you can drink while fasting.)

 Replenish your electrolytes